jocelynzhao3/highway-kalman-filter-modified/README.md

 This is a typical sensor fusion implementation where both LIDAR and RADAR measurements are used to track an object's state over time.

+### 3. Implement prediction
+File(s): `ukf.cpp` -> `UKF::Prediction()`

+The main functionality of this UKF Prediction function is to predict where an object will be at the next time step, while properly accounting for uncertainty and nonlinear motion.
+Meaning, given the current state estimate and elapsed time (`delta_t`), predict the object's future position, velocity, heading, and turn rate.

+The prediction process is the same for both Lidar and Radar measurements.

+- creates an augmented mean vector `x_aug` and augmented state covariance matrix `P_aug`
+- generate sigma points matrix `Xsig_aug` for previously estimated state vector
+- predict sigma points matrix `Xsig_pred_` for the current state vector
+- predict the state mean `x_` and covariance `P_` using weights and predicted sigma points

+#### Key Capabilities
+- Handles nonlinear motion: Unlike linear Kalman filters, this can handle objects that turn (curved trajectories) as well as straight-line motion.
+- Uncertainty propagation: It doesn't just predict a single "best guess" - it predicts how uncertain we should be about that prediction by tracking how uncertainty grows over time.
+- Process noise modeling: Accounts for the fact that our motion model isn't perfect - real objects experience random accelerations and disturbances we can't predict exactly.

+#### 2.4.

 ## Ackowledgements <a name="acknowledgements"></a>
 * [Udacity Sensor Fusion Program](https://www.udacity.com/course/sensor-fusion-engineer-nanodegree--nd313)